prometheus/docs/content/docs/alerting/configuration.md

 # The API key to use when talking to the VictorOps API.
 api_key: <string>

-# The VictorOps webhook URL.
+# The VictorOps API URL.
 [ api_url: <string> ]

 # A key used to map the alert to a team.
 [ routing_key: <string> ]

-# Describes the behavior of the alert.
+# Describes the behavior of the alert (Critical, Acknowledgement, Info, Recovery).
 [ message_type: <string> ]

 # Contains explanation of the alerted problem.